-RoboHelp is not designed to produce online help for right to left languages.
-That presented Nokia's Pertti Metsanheimo with a problem but with the assistance of Willam van Weelden, he was able to produce the procedure set out below.
+The Classic versions of RoboHelp did not support online help for right to left languages.
+That presented Nokia's Pertti Metsanheimo with a problem but with the assistance of Willam van Weelden, he was able to produce the procedure set out below using RoboHelp 7.
+It may not work in later versions.

-Please note that it is for WebHelp only, not for compiled Microsoft HTML Help (CHM).
+Please note the method is for WebHelp only, not for compiled Microsoft HTML Help (CHM).

 Overview of the steps